osoc16/webinterface-fedict/setup.md

 The important changes we've made in the config.json are the type and settings of the datasource.

 More information on: https://www.npmjs.com/package/ldf-server.

+# Configure the ldf-client

+Don't forget to change the reference to our ldf-server to yours inside the index.twig.
+`var fragmentsClient = new ldf.FragmentsClient('http://185.14.185.158:5000/triplestore');`
+Should become: `var fragmentsClient = new ldf.FragmentsClient('http://**yourldfservershomepage**');`